top of page

 Warren Buffett, American Investor (1930 - )

 Regularly engage in creative activities such as writing, painting, or music-making to recharge creative energy and stimulate inspiration.
-Creative expression fosters self-expression, innovation, and personal fulfillment.
+Creative expression fosters self-expression, innovation, and personal fulfilment.

 Albert Einstein, Theoretical Physicist (1879 - 1955)